MTI Transportation: (952) 935-1990, then press Option 1, and then Option 2 for Charter Routes.

 Matthew McFarlane, Executive Director: 952-224-1342

-Performing Institute of Minnesota Arts High School has identified and supports three options for transporting students to school:
+Performing Institute of Minnesota Arts High School has identified and supports the three options for transporting students to school: School Provided Bus Service, Metro Transit Bus Go To Card and Carpooling.
+Information on each of these options can be found below as well as information regarding Student Parking & Parking Permits.

 This bus fee in no way should keep a student from attending PiM Arts High School.
 You may request financial assistance for this service.